Energy Auditor

 Where to Work

-There are a number of places energy auditors can find employment.
+There are several places energy auditors can find employment.
 They include:

 • Federal, provincial/territorial, and municipal government departments